mozman/ezdxf/docs/source/entities.rst

 .. method:: Image.set_boundary(vertices)

     Set boundary path to vertices.
 2 points describe a rectangle (lower left and upper right corner), more than 2 points is a polygon as clipping path.
-Sets clipping state to 1 and also sets the IMAGE_USE_CLIPPING_BOUNDARY flag.
+Sets clipping state to 1 and also sets the Image.USE_CLIPPING_BOUNDARY flag.

 .. method:: Image.get_image_def()